dmatinho/DeepLearningFlappyBird/README.md

 ## Overview
+I presented this project presented in a Deep Learning & Image Recognition Class along with Jonathan Huff and Zeyang (Roy) Xie.
 This project follows the description of the Deep Q Learning algorithm described in Playing Atari with Deep Reinforcement Learning [2] and shows that this learning algorithm can be further generalized to the notorious Flappy Bird.

 ## Installation Dependencies:
 * Python 2.7 or 3